datenstrom/yellow/TASKLIST.md

 ## How to improve code

-You can find core functionality in the [core](https://github.com/annaesvensson/yellow-core) and everythig else in [extensions](https://datenstrom.se/yellow/extensions/).
+You can find core functionality in the [core](https://github.com/annaesvensson/yellow-core) and everything else in [extensions](https://datenstrom.se/yellow/extensions/).
 Good technology is made for people.
 Imagine what the user wants to do and what would make their life easier.
 Remember to focus on people.
 Not on technical details and lots of features.
 Did you improve code?
 The first option is to send a pull request to the developer, it may or may not be accepted.
 The second option is to discuss your changes with the Datenstrom community.
 The third option is to make a new extension with the modified code.

 ## How to improve documentation